sravnenie-ipotek/bankim-admin-workspace-/devHelp/contentMenu/contentedit_dropDown_logic.md

 - [ ] All dropdown headers navigate to dropdown edit pages
 - [ ] All text items navigate to text edit pages
 - [ ] All placeholders navigate to text edit pages
+- [ ] All link/button items navigate to text edit pages
 - [ ] No individual options show in drill pages

 ## Example: Complete Fix for Credit Content